Large and comfortable villa with private pool in Denia, on the Costa Blanca, Spain for 4 persons

 Modern and comfortable apartment in Denia, on the Costa Blanca, Spain with communal pool for 6 persons

-Modern and comfortable villa in Denia, on the Costa Blanca, Spain with private pool for 6 persons
+Wonderful and romantic villa in Denia, on the Costa Blanca, Spain with private pool for 4 persons

 Beautiful and comfortable villa in Denia, on the Costa Blanca, Spain with private pool for 4 persons

 Denia is a sundrenched popular harbour city with a small-town feel to it, located at the Costa Blanca in the Comunidad Valenciana in Spain, at the north coast of Alicante province straight opposite of the island of Ibiza which can be reached by the ferries from Denia´s port.
 Denia is the capital of the Marina Alta district.
 Valencia and Alicante airports are both approximately 100 km away from Denia.
 Denia has a beautiful marina and a medieval castle with view on the city and the sea.
 Denia offers different residential areas where you can find luxury holiday rentals: villas, houses and apartments.

 Denia covers a surface of 66.2 square km. and has a magnificently long beach-covered coastline, an impressive 20 kilometres in length, starting in Las Marinas (or Les Marines) and ending at Las Rotas (or Les Rotes).
 Denia counts four distinct areas: Las Rotas with its fabulous rocky coast, natural reserve Montgó, Las Marinas with its miles of beaches, and the centre of Denia.
 The following villages are also part of the Denia district: La Jara (a village just north of Denia ), Jesús Pobre (a village west of Denia , behind the mountain of Montgó ) and La Pedrera (situated against the slopes of the mountain Montgó).